Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 Pinnacle has a reputation for and prides itself on being a moral and principled employer.
 We believe this provides a platform to deliver a more consistent service and quality across our contracts and sends out a message that we care about the wellbeing of the people working for us.

 We support living wage requirements and regularly review our terms of employment to ensure that they comply with all relevant legislation.
-During the year, we became accredited as a Recognised Service Provider by the Living Wage Foundation.
+We are accredited as a Recognised Service Provider by the Living Wage Foundation.

-All staff employed by Pinnacle have identity and Right to Work checks, employment reference checks, and where applicable Disclosure and Barring Service (DBS) checks prior to employment commencing.
+All staff employed by Pinnacle have identity and Right to Work checks, employment reference checks, and where applicable Disclosure and Barring Service (DBS) and Baseline Personnel Security Standard (BPSS) checks prior to employment commencing.
 These checks are always carried out in line with the relevant legislation and in accordance with UK Government guidance.
 For certain roles, where additional background checks are required, a more in-depth vetting process is in place.

 Our HR and Payroll system provides us excellent transparency in this area, through extensive DBS workflows and reporting to incorporate 3-yearly checks, significantly reducing any compliance risk.

 We are an accredited “Investor in People”, holding Silver status.
-The accreditation requires a rigorous internal and external assessment (the last being in early 2023) framework to ensure our policies, procedures, and the way we treat our staff sets a standard of a great employer, and an outstanding place to work.
+The accreditation requires a rigorous internal and external assessment to ensure our policies, procedures, and the way we treat our staff sets a standard of a great employer, and an outstanding place to work.

 Our supply chain in relation to slavery and human trafficking